-- Chrome + GCM needed a special sender ID to be shared by a web app to be able to set up messaging correctly.
+- Chrome and GCM needed a special sender ID to be shared by a web app to be able to set up messaging correctly.

 - GCM’s servers accepted a custom API request that wasn’t a web standard.

-In July a new feature in web push landed - Application Server Keys (or VAPID as the spec is known).
-When Chrome added support for this new API, anyone who used it will get Chrome to use Firebase Cloud Messaging (also known as FCM) instead of GCM.
-This is important for a few reasons.
+In July a new feature in web push landed - Application Server Keys (or VAPID, as the spec is known).
+When Chrome added support for this new API, it used Firebase Cloud Messaging (also known as FCM) instead of GCM as its push service.
+This is important for a few reasons:

-- Chrome + Application Sever Keys do not need any kind of project to be setup with Google or Firebase, it’ll just work.
+- Chrome and Application Sever Keys do not need any kind of project to be set up with Google or Firebase.
+It’ll just work.